cloudcommunity/Cloud-Marketplaces/README.md

 # Cloud Marketplaces

-A curated list of marketplaces provided by different cloud computing platforms and vendors.
+A curated list of marketplaces provided by different cloud computing platforms and cloud vendors.

 | Cloud Vendor | Cloud Marketplace |
 |---|---|